DenSinH/FuzzARM/README.md

 ```
 So the opcode format is for example `tst lsl     `, or `smull       `, or `strh/ldrsh   `, padded with spaces to make it of length 12.

-### The ROM in the repo:
+### The ROMS in the repo:
-There is a ROM in the repo (`main.gba`).
-This ROM holds 10000 randomly generated tests for ARM/THUMB mode and all things it can possibly test.
-If you do not want to generate more ROMs yourself, you can simply download that one.
+If you don't want to generate ROMs yourself, I generated a few for you!
+  - `ARM_DataProcessing.gba`: 10000 ARM mode Data Processing type tests.
+  - `ARM_Any.gba`: 10000 ARM mode tests of all types.
+  - `THUMB_DataProcessing.gba`: 10000 THUMB mode Data Processing type tests.
+  - `THUMB_Any.gba`: 10000 THUMB mode tests of any type.
+  - `FuzzARM.gba`: 10000 tests of any mode and of any type.

 ### Output:
 If you pass all tests, the ROM will display "End of testing" right away.